-Study reveals widespread antipathy towards marginalised groups in Switzerland
+Study reveals antipathy towards marginalised groups in Switzerland

 A new study on polarisation in Switzerland has found that trust in Swiss institutions is poor, while emotional or affective polarisation – emotional rifts between groups – is high.